amencarini/jirhub/README.md

 {
 	"username": "amencarini",
 	"password": "wow_muchs3cure",
-	"targetBranch": "notMaster" // If you want a default target branch other than master "jiraHost": "yourcompany.atlassian.net"
+	"targetBranch": "notMaster",
+	"jiraHost": "yourcompany.atlassian.net"
 }
 ```

+Use `targetBranch` if you want a default target branch other than master